 The only way to prevent having an abdominal hernia is to limit the problems that make it more likely.
 Some examples are listed below.

 - Recurrent coughing or sneezing.
-Find out what is causing your symptoms and get help to treat them.
+Find out what’s causing your symptoms and get help to treat them.
+For example, smoking is a common cause of a persistent cough.
+If you’d like help to stop smoking, speak to your pharmacist or GP.

 - Straining on the toilet.
 To help ease your bowel movement, eat enough fruit and vegetables and increase your fibre intake.
 Also make sure you drink enough fluids.

 - Being overweight.
-Try to maintain a healthy weight and if you're overweight seek help to lose any excess weight.
+Try to maintain a healthy weight and if you're overweight, get help to lose any excess weight.

 - Lifting heavy objects.
 Make sure you use a correct lifting technique and if possible try to find ways to reduce heavy lifting.